Parking and Transit Services

 The primary mission of SCS is to provide quality services to USM students by promoting sound mental wellness and the coping skills necessary for successful pursuit of their academic and life goals.
 Students seek services for a wide variety of reasons, including depression, anxiety, relationship concerns, past or recent trauma, eating disorders, substance abuse, and difficulty adjusting to university life.

-SCS works in conjunction with USM Moffitt Health Center, Behavioral Health Clinic, Family Therapy Clinic, and various community partners to provide comprehensive mental wellness care.
+SCS works in conjunction with USM Moffitt Health Center, Center for Behavioral Health, Center for Family Therapy, and various community partners to provide comprehensive mental wellness care.
 SCS services include individual and group therapy, guided self-help, consultation, crisis intervention, and skills workshops.
 Referrals for psychiatric services are also available if needed.

 SCS collaborates closely with the Department of Student Affairs staff to provide rapid and effective intervention to students in distress through the University CARE System.

-Professional staff at SCS include six licensed counselors and up to four psychology and social work practicum students that may provide services under the supervision of a licensed provider.
+Professional staff at SCS include an outreach coordinator, licensed clinician and up to four psychology, social work practicum, and public health student interns that may provide services under the supervision of a licensed provider.
 All services provided are confidential and free of charge.